2. Who we are

 - ensure that content from the website is presented in the most effective manner for you and for your computer

-- analyse the information we collect so that we may administer, support and improve and develop the website
+- analyse the information we collect so that we may administer, support, improve and develop the website

 - enable us to supply you with goods, services and information which you have requested

-- provide you with information, products or services that you request from us or which we feel may interest you, unless you have indicated otherwise
+- provide you with information, products or services that you request from us or which we feel may interest you, if you have agreed

 - notify you about changes to our services